kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ## What if I need a setter that works with host values?

-The first problem people run into with this is when they want to initialize some fields based on host data, using a setter which is *not* a virtual function.
+The first problem people run into with this is when they want to set some fields based on host data.
+As the object instance resides in device memory, it might not be accessible by the host.
+But the fields can be set within a `parallel_for` on the device.
+Nevertheless, this requires that the lambda or functor that sets the fields on the device must have access to the host data.
-Calling this setter on the device would crash if the host data doesn't form a valid type on the device: especially, if the data type is not copyable on the device (e.g. for a pointer), or if the data instance is invalid on the device.
 The most productive solution we've found in these cases is to allocate the instance in `SharedSpace`, initialize it on the device, and then fill in fields on the host

 ```c++